DominusKelvin/DominusKelvin/README.md

 ### Hola amigo 👋

 I make tools for developers, projects, and SaaS applications.
-I'm also a Sails.js/Node.js and Vue.js consultant.
+Currently building [Sailscasts](https://sailcasts.com) The All-In-One Platform To Master Sails and backend JavaScript.
+Also building [guppy](https://sailscast.com/guppy) - the tinker tool for backend JavaScript.

 > I am currently seeking the role of a manager of developer advocacy.
 Previously developer advocate at [Fleet](https://fleetdm.com).